 Ballads aren’t nearly as popular in the 21st century, but some great 19th century ballads include The Rime of the Ancient Mariner by Samuel Taylor Coleridge and The Ballad of Reading Gaol by Oscar Wilde.

-3. The Idyll
+3. Types of Narrative Poetry: The Idyll

 The word “idyllic” describes something reminiscent of rural and pastoral life.
 Idyll poems, thus, are narrative poems which celebrate, describe, and explore rustic life.

-Idyllic poetry is typically short, but it still builds a narrative, and often a group of idylls will be stringed together to form a larger story.
+Idyllic poetry is typically short, but it still builds a narrative, and often a group of idylls will be strung together to form a larger story.
 For example, 12 idylls together form Tennyson’s Idylls of the King, which retells the story of King Arthur, his love for Guinevere, and the story of his kingdom.

 Perhaps a better example, stylistically, is Friedrich Nietzsche’s Idylls from Messina.
 These 8 poems describe different facets of the idyllic life as Nietzsche observed while writing in Sicily.
 Although the writing is a bit more lyrical than most idylls (and although Nietzsche was not a poet by trade), the simplistic, storytelling style of idyllic poetry can be observed in the speaker’s word choice and simple rhyme schemes.

-4. The Lay
+4. Types of Narrative Poetry: The Lay

 The lay is a somewhat long narrative poem that, like other forms of poetry, evolved through several centuries.
 The earliest recorded lay poems were written by Marie de France, a French woman, and lays were often stories of romance, chivalry, and emotional experiences.